ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### FETCH Handler {#pubkey-fetch}

-The FETCH handler receives identifiers of group members for the group identified by GROUPNAME and returns the public keys of such group members.
+The FETCH handler receives identifiers of group members for the group identified by GROUPNAME and returns the authentication credentials of such group members.

 The handler expects a request with payload formatted as a CBOR map, that MUST contain the following field.